If you've been injured at your job then you need Abbie from Zamora & Hogan Co., L.P.A. She is the best!

 The Columbus, OH Workman's Comp Claims Procedure

 An injury may be the result of a sudden mishap at work.
 Or, an injury may be the result of repetitive work activity, such as a cumulative trauma disorder (for instance, carpal tunnel syndrome).
-The workers' compensation law recognizes not all injuries occur due to a sudden mishap.
-An injury which occurs gradually over time may also be a compensable work injury.
+The workers' compensation law recognizes that not all injuries occur due to a sudden mishap.
+An injury that occurs gradually over time may also be a compensable work injury.
 Once the injury happens, or you receive a medical diagnosis, notify your employer immediately and fill out an accident report.
 If you are a police officer, fill out an "injury packet."

 The application for workers' compensation benefits is called the First Report of Injury ("FROI").
 Under the workers' compensation law, the FROI may be filed by the injured worker, an attending physician or health care provider, or the employer.
 Once filed with the Ohio Bureau of Workers' Compensation ("BWC"), a claim number is immediately assigned.
-The BWC will mail an identification card to the injured worker, which contains the claim number and other relevant information about the claim.
+The Columbus, Ohio BWC will mail an identification card to the injured worker, which contains the claim number and other relevant information about the claim.
 The injured worker will use the BWC identification card similar to a health insurance card when obtaining medical services.
 Continue to see your doctor while the BWC begins to process your claim.
 Make sure your doctor treats workers' compensation patients before you begin treatment.

 In Ohio, employers are classified as either "state fund" or "self-insured."
 In both cases, the Bureau of Workers' Compensation will assign a customer service specialist ("CSS") to your claim.
 The CSS takes a direct role in state fund claims, but an indirect role in self-insured claims.
 For state fund claims, the CSS makes initial decisions concerning the allowance of the claim, the setting of the average and full weekly wage, payment of compensation, scheduling of medical examinations, the issuance of orders, and various other matters.